TerribleBrad/Wind-of-Kine/README.md

 # Installation
 ### Prerequisites
 #### PC Specifications
-Streamlined Skyrim is designed for low to mid tier systems and does not include an ENB (although you can add one.
-See Optional ENB)
+Streamlined Skyrim is designed for low to mid tier systems and does not include an ENB.

 TerribleBrad’s System: